asweigart/bext/README.md

 * ``get_key(blocking=True)``

 Waits until the user presses a single key on the keyboard, then returns that key as a string.
 If `blocking` is `False`, the function returns immediately (returning `None` if no key has been pressed.)
+NOTE: `blocking=False` is currently broken and doesn't work reliably.

 Example
 -------